JaxHodg/litebot-go/README.md

     - Useful for games like Among us or Animal Crossing
 - Fix DMs
     - Won't respond to DMs because it can't determine what Guild the message is from
-    - Getting rid of CommandEnviroment and having each command figure it out on its own

 ## Documentation